 Information is endless and often deliberately confusing.
 All of us are basically ignorant about most of the universe and rely on supposed experts to help us make important decisions which often translates to letting things ride.

 I wish I could pretend to be an expert on climate change, but while my own personal experience (65 years worth mostly around a small part of Ontario) creates a bias I do rely on others to form an opinion.
 Most opinions come with their own biases.
-Some people have a vested financial interest in prolonging a dependence on fossil fuels (to a small degree I am one of them).
+Some people have a vested financial interest in prolonging a dependence on fossil fuels (to some degree I am one of them).
 Others feel that packaged troop alliances (politics or religion) dictate their loyalties.
 Most of us are basically lazy and don't want to rock the boat.
 Some just don't like to admit there are reasons to change their mind.

 My personal experience tells me there have been significant changes in weather over the past few decades.
 One difference seems to be more ice where there used to be snow.
 I have noticed slightly warmer weather in both the summer and winter.
 The past few years at the end of Lake Ontario I have felt very fortunate to escape weather extremes suffered in other parts of Ontario and more so with other parts of the world.